amicuchu/NintendoClientsWiki/Game-Server-Overview.md

 At the highest level, NEX provides a bunch of [services](NEX-Protocols), with each service providing several methods.
 To achieve this, NEX uses a simple [RMC protocol](RMC-Protocol) (remote method call).
 Whenever a game wants to call a method on a service, NEX builds a RMC request and sends it through the PRUDP connection.

 ### Authentication
 Each game server actually consists of two servers: an authentication server and a secure server.
 After retrieving login information elsewhere, NEX connects to the authentication server.
 This server only provides a single service: the [authentication service](Authentication-Protocol).

 The connection to the authentication server isn't secure.
-Anyone with enough knowledge can decrypt the packets, but that's not a problem: the only purpose of the authentication server is to set up a secure connection to the secure server.
+Anyone with enough knowledge can decrypt the packets, but that's not a problem: the only purpose of the authentication server is to set up a secure connection to the secure server (see [[Kerberos Authentication]]).

 ### Game server identification
 Each game server has a unique game server id and a sandbox access key.
 The game server id is used to determine the location of the game server, either by DNS lookup (Switch) or from an external server (3DS/Wii U).
 The access key is used to calculate the PRUDP packet checksum.
 It's known by both the client and the server, but never sent through the connection.